gini/gini-switch-sdk-ios/INTEGRATION_GUIDE.md

 ```

 method.
 It can be called multiple time throughout the lifecycle of the SDK - every time there's a change in the extractions.
 When our service determines that the extractions are complete, it will also call the `switchSdkDidComplete` delegate method.
 However, even before that, if the host app can determine that it has everything it needs, it is free to dismiss the SDK and continue on its own.

+### Going back

+While in the SDK's UI, users can exit prematurely by tapping on the "Done" button.
+They might do so too soon and therefore see that they need to go back and upload some more pictures.
+Unfortunately, this will happen after the `switchSdkDidComplete` delegate method call.
+So if you want to allow users to return to the SDK (And you should), make sure to hold on to the Switch SDK UI (the result from the `sdk.instantiateSwitchViewController()` statement) until you are sure users will not want to go back.
+After that, just clear the reference to the view controller and let ARC do the rest.